dataforgoodfr/quotaclimat/README.md

 Using [Alembic](https://alembic.sqlalchemy.org/en/latest/autogenerate.html) Auto Generating Migrations¶ we can add a new column inside `models.py` and it will automatically make the schema evolution :

 ```
+# If changes have already been applied and you want to recreate your alembic file:
+# 1. change to you main branch
+# 2. start test container and run "pytest -vv -k api" to rebuild the state of the DB
+# 3. rechange to your WIP branch and
-# connect to the test container : docker compose test exec bash
+# 4. connect to the test container : docker compose exec test bash
 poetry run alembic revision --autogenerate -m "Add new column test for table keywords"
 # this should generate a file to commit inside "alembic/versions"
 # to apply it we need to run, from our container